adrian-kong/hitl-middleware/README.md

 # HITL AI Inference Middleware

-This Rust project utilizes the Axum framework to build a web microservice middleware that facilitates AI inference tasks.
 Essentially human-in-the-loop (HITL) system where AI inferences are queued for human review before the results are sent back to the user.

 This system uses RabbitMQ for message queuing for spinning up multiple Axum instances and PostgreSQL to persist